Benjamin Atkins: Arrest

-Trial
+Trial, convictions, and appeal

 The trial began in January 1994.
 Around 150 people, including relatives of Atkins' victims, appeared as witnesses for the prosecution at the court hearings.
 At one of the hearings, Atkins confessed to the murders, but claimed to be insane.
 For the majority of the trial, he did not react in any way to what was happening and appeared to be isolating himself from the proceedings.
 His lawyer asked for leniency towards his client, on the grounds that Atkins had been abused as a child.
 According to the lawyer, the psychological trauma, coupled with drug addiction, eventually led to his mental, emotional and behavioral problems.

-However, after a four-month trial and three days of deliberations, the jury found Benjamin Atkins guilty, and in April of that year, he was sentenced to several terms of life imprisonment.
+Evidence included Atkins palm print found at one crime scene along with semen and blood stains found at another, both of which matched the Atkins.
+One jury decided the three of the Detroit murder cases while a second jury decided the eight murders and one count of sexual assault that occurred in Highland Park.
+After a four-month trial and three days of deliberations, and in April of that year, Atkins was guilty of 22 counts of first degree murder and 1 count of first degree criminal sexual conduct.
+On May 11, 1994, Atkins was sentenced to life in prison for each conviction.
+Atkins was acquitted in connection with the attempted murder of Saunders charge.

+Atkins appealed all of his convictions, alleging that the trial court made an error in allow 12 separate cases to be tried in one trial before two separate juries.
+On July 29, 1995, the Michigan Court of Appeals upheld Atkins' convictions finding that in accordance to Michigan Court Rules 6.120(B) offenses are related if they involve "a series of connected acts or acts constituting part of a single scheme or plan." as well as other state court rules that applied to his trial.

 Death

-After his conviction, Atkins was transferred to the Charles Egeler Reception and Guidance Center in Jackson, but due to health issues, he was quickly transferred to Duane Waters Hospital, where he died on September 17, 1997, from an AIDS-related illness.
+After his conviction, Atkins was transferred to the Charles Egeler Reception and Guidance Center, a prison in Jackson.
+Four years into his sentences he was transferred to Duane Waters Hospital where he died on September 17, 1997, from an AIDS-related HIV infection at the age of 29.